MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: More Algorithmic Details

 To ensure reproducibility, we provide additional details of the training pipeline, architectural design, and spatial supervision strategies used in \textit{LayeredUNet}.
 The model is optimized in stages (Algorithm~\ref{alg:layered_unet}), where a training controller gradually activates different generation branches.
+The training detail is in Algorithm~\ref{alg:mild}.
 Each image is encoded into the latent space and perturbed with spatial offsets derived from the union of all masks.
 To stabilize learning, the background branch is initially protected by freezing its gradients, while foreground branches are progressively optimized with instance-specific conditioning.

 Both foreground and background branches share a unified UNet backbone but use independent LoRA adapters.
 During the forward pass (Algorithm~\ref{alg:layer_arch}), we apply \textbf{Spatially-Modulated Attention (SMA)} in all attention layers across both branches, replacing standard self-attention.
 SMA enforces spatial constraints guided by the input masks, helping to prevent feature leakage and preserve structural consistency.